silas-hw/SCNGame/docs/SCNGame/Pre-Dev/Research.md

 	- in the Game class? in some manager class? in a factory?
 	- How should references be passed between actors/entities?
 Should it be a global static member? or should it be injected?
 	- To achieve loose coupling, perhaps we pass a World reference to the physics component of each entity per frame.
 This allows the 'World' to be quickly swapped out without having to update every entity to match the new World - we simply pass a difference reference.
 It also means we can effectively have several 'layers', being different worlds, so certain objects can exist in a completely separate collision layer to others (although management of this may be trickier, but this way gives us the freedom to do so)
+		- This also encourages the idea that collision is a matter for the physics component, and not the input or render component.
+The Player itself, as well as the input and render components, do not (and should not) be aware of the physics World.
 - Managing state
 	- enums and switch cases seem the best way to me
 - Animation handling